SenchoPens/base16.nix/DOCUMENTATION.md

 - `config.lib.base16` if using `base16.nix` as a NixOS module,
 - `pkgs.callPackage inputs.base16.lib {}` otherwise.

-It exports 2 functions:
+It exports 1 function:

 ### `mkSchemeAttrs`

 Given a [scheme](https://github.com/base16-project/home/blob/main/builder.md#schemes-repository),
 which is **either**
 - a path to a YAML file,
+- an attrset containing colors,
-- an attrset,
+- an argument attrset to `yaml2attrs`,
 which
 - MUST contain string attributes `baseXX`,
 - MAY contain string attributes `scheme`, `author`, `description`, `slug`,